 Collections of British elm seeds were not so good this year, but we have good quantities of 2 year Wych Elm from Northamptonshire in the seed beds.

 Midland Hawthorn.
 After a crop failure last year we are pleased to say that the Midland Hawthorn seedlings have grown well in our nursery this year.

 Wild Bullace or Wintercrack.
 This possibly native shrub with edible fruits should be much more widely planted.
 See our blog here

-To complement the plants, we also stock a range of tree planting accessories; spiral guards, canes, tree shelters, stakes etc. Details of these can be found in our catalogue which is published each year in the Autumn.
+We also have a range of trees and shrubs suitable for landscaping.
+To complement the plants, we also stock a range of tree planting accessories; spiral guards, canes, tree shelters, stakes etc.

 Orders for plants and accessories can be collected from the nursery or delivered by us.
 For more distant customers we use a national carrier.

-The nursery is normally open Monday to Friday during the planting season (October to March).
-At other times of the year please phone first to check that someone is about.
+The nursery is normally open Monday to Friday 8am to 4pm during the planting season (October to March).
+At other times of the year please phone first.

 If you would like Aveland Trees to do the planting as well as the supply of plants please click on Woodland and Hedgerow Planting.